hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Don't intialize to values that are too large

-- He initialization works well for networks with ReLU activations.
+- He (from He et all paper) initialization works well for networks with ReLU activations.

 ### Regularization summary